 After a breast cancer diagnosis, waiting for answers can be overwhelming.
 All you might be able to think about is, “I have breast cancer.
 Now what?”.
 But know that answers are on the way.
 If you’ve been working with your primary care doctor or a radiologist up to this point, your doctor may want to connect you with either a nurse navigator or a breast surgeon right away.
 Who you’ll see first depends on your breast cancer diagnosis.
 Either way, you’ll typically meet these two members of your care team first.

 Your oncology nurse navigator

 You might be wondering, what is a nurse navigator?
 Nurse navigators specialize in coordinating your care.
 They can help you make informed decisions throughout your cancer treatment.
 Your nurse navigator can help you schedule your appointments, manage your treatments and make sure you’re getting all the support you need throughout the treatment process.

 Your breast surgeon

 Surgery is often one of the first steps in the breast cancer treatment process.
 Breast surgeons specialize in removing lumps and cancerous tissues from breasts.
-How long from breast cancer diagnosis to surgery day?
-It’s usually just a few weeks.

 Why do you need to see a breast surgeon so soon?